itiden/php-devcontainer/README.md

 No need to install PHP or Mysql on your computer.

 This setup is done to help setup your local development environment.
-But can probably be used as a base for your production environment too with some modifications.
+But can probably be used as a base for your production environment too with some modifications (but that is currently not the intent of this repo).

 ## Prerequisites